Morph vs Voice Aloud Reader

 Platform coverageiOS onlyAndroid only (iOS version exists but underdeveloped)

-Privacy & accountsCloud sync optional (Premium); can use fully localZero cloud, zero accounts, purely local—privacy utopia
+Privacy & accountsCloud sync optional (paid add-on); can use fully localZero cloud, zero accounts, purely local—privacy utopia

 Which one wins for each situation